Irvine CubeSat STEM Program: IRVINE01

 IRVINE01 is an educational 1U CubeSat mission that gives high school students the experience of building, testing, and controlling a nano-satellite to develop interest and talent in the science and engineering fields.
 The mission features a camera, which will be used to take pictures of nearby celestial objects, as well as the first in orbital ion electrospray thruster developed by Accion Systems.
 Other technology aboard include deployable solar arrays and magnetorquers, both supplied by the Ecuadorian Space Agency.

 IRVINE01 was launched from Rocket Lab Launch Complex 1 on November 11, 2018, as part of an Electron rocket mission operated by Rocket Lab entitled It's Business Time.

+IRVINE01 reentered the atmosphere on February 3, 2023.

 IRVINE02

 ICSP's second and third CubeSats have been selected by NASA to participate in NASA's Educational Launch of Nanosatellites (ELaNa).
 IRVINE02 features an ion electrospray thruster, the second of Accion Systems thrusters to reach orbit.
 Beyond the thruster, IRVINE02 utilizes magnetorquers, deployable solar arrays, a GPS unit, and a laser to transmit pictures and data back to Earth.
 It is one of the smallest CubeSats with an onboard electric propulsion system.

 IRVINE02 launched from Vandenberg Air Force Base on December 3, 2018, as part of NASA's ELaNa educational program aboard a SpaceX Falcon 9 alongside 64 other spacecraft on the mission SSO-A: Smallsat Express.